 Most of my (6+) years in college were spent studying math — with a brief foray into English with a Creative Writing concentration.
 I loved to write and was expecting to love the study of creative writing.
-I quickly realized that I loved fiction and creative non-fiction, but I decidedly did not enjoy writing poetry.
+I quickly realized that I loved fiction and creative non-fiction but decidedly did not enjoy writing poetry.
 I never could figure out what made one poem beautiful and another derivative.
 I was extremely disappointed.
-My great expectations were dashed because I never considered, and nobody told me, what to expect.
+My great expectations were dashed because I never considered what to expect, and nobody told me.
 I didn’t know what I didn’t know.
 As quickly as I realized that poetry made no sense (to me) and likely never would, I changed majors.

 We’re here to point out what you don’t know.